 Formerly known as Peking, it is the world’s second most populous city proper, with the population of 21.7 million in 2017.
 Beijing is rich in history.
-It has been a political, cultural and educational centre of China for much of the past eight centuries.
-Mountains surround the city on three sides.
-That’s why Beijing was strategically chosen to be the residence of the emperor, it was in the perfect location for the imperial capital.
-The city has seven UNESCO World Heritage Sites.
+It has been the political, cultural and educational centre of China for much of the past eight centuries.
+The city is surrounded by mountains on three sides and that’s why it was strategically chosen to be the residence of the emperor.
+It was in the perfect location for an imperial capital city.

-I travelled from Nanjing to Beijing by a high speed train.
-My train departed from Nanjing South (Nanjing Nan) Railway Station.
+I travelled from Nanjing to Beijing by train.
+The train departed from Nanjing South (Nanjing Nan) Railway Station.
 It arrived to Beijing South (Beijing Nan) Station.
-I took my train at 12.09pm and I was in Beijing at 3.55pm.
-The train covered the distance of 1160km in 3h 46min.
+I took the train at 12.09pm and I arrived to Beijing at 3.55pm.
+The high speed train covered the distance of 1160km in 3h 46min.
 That was very impressive!

 I stayed the Beijing International Hotel, not far from Jianguomen metro station.
 The hotel was good, but not in the best location.
-In order to move around the city, I had to take the metro every day.
-That wasn’t really a problem as Beijing is a very big city.
+I still had to take the metro every day in order to move around the city.
+But, that wasn’t really a problem, because Beijing is a very big city.
 You will inevitably have to use the metro to arrive to places that you want to visit.

 You will find the Monument to the People’s Heroes, the Great Hall of the People, the National Museum of China and the Mausoleum of Mao Zedong in the square.
 Mao Zedong proclaimed the founding of the People’s Republic of China in this square, on the 1st October 1949.

 The Forbidden City is a huge palace complex in the centre of Beijing.
-It was an imperial palace of the Ming and Qing dynasties from 1420, the year when the complex was finished, to 1912, when the last emperor of China abdicated.
+It was an imperial palace of the Ming and Qing dynasties, from 1420 when the complex was finished, to 1912 when the last emperor of China abdicated.
 It is now the Palace Museum.
-Chinese emperors and their families used it as their home, as well as the political and ceremonial centre, for nearly 500 years.
+Chinese emperors and their families used it as their home for nearly 500 years.

-The Forbidden City is indeed a magnificent palace and, unsurprisingly, it is a major tourist attraction.
-To enter in the Forbidden City, you will need to present your passport at the time when you purchase your ticket.
-You will not be able to buy a ticket without your passport.
+The Forbidden City is a magnificent palace and unsurprisingly, it’s also a major tourist attraction.
+To enter the Forbidden City, you will have to present your passport at the time when you purchase your ticket.
+You will not be able to buy the ticket without your passport.

 THE GREAT WALL OF CHINA